GeovaneJefferson/timemachine/README.md

 A backup application, created using PySide6.

 ## TODO:
-* Create a flatpak of Time Machine (v1.1.1) delayed...
+* Create a flatpak of Time Machine

 ## Features:
 * Local snapshots one or multiple times per day